ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 - If using the [Play module](./play.html), the `strictUri` setting can be enabled (e.g. `mongodb.connection.strictUri=true`).
 - If calling directly the function [`MongoDriver.connection`](../../api/index.html#reactivemongo.api.MongoDriver@connection(parsedURI:reactivemongo.api.MongoConnection.ParsedURI,strictUri:Boolean):scala.util.Try[reactivemongo.api.MongoConnection]), the `strictUri` parameter can be set to `true`.
-- Connect without any non mandatory options (e.g. `connectTimeoutMS`), using the [SBT Playground](https://github.com/cchantep/RM-SBT-Playground) to try the alternative URIs.
+- Connect without any non mandatory options (e.g. `connectTimeoutMS`), using the [SBT Playground](https://github.com/cchantep/RM-SBT-Playground) to try the alternative URI.

 *Connecting to a [MongoDB ReplicaSet](https://docs.mongodb.com/manual/replication/), is status ok?*

-- Using the [MongoShell](https://docs.mongodb.com/manual/reference/mongo-shell/) to connect to the primary node, execute `rs.status()`.
+- Using the [MongoDB Shell](https://docs.mongodb.com/manual/reference/mongo-shell/) to connect to the primary node, execute `rs.status()`.

 **Additional actions:**